rickbarrette/redmine_qbo_vehicles/README.md

 ## Usage

-Simply add vehicles to customers via Customer view
+Simply add vehicles to customers via Customer Profile

 Once a customer is attached to the customer, they can be attached to an issue.